theUpsider/semantic-scholar-plugin/README.md

-# ChatGPT Plugin for Systematic Literature Review
+# ChatGPT Plugin for Semantic Scholar

 ## Overview

-This repository contains a ChatGPT plugin designed to assist in systematic literature reviews.
+This repository contains a ChatGPT plugin to communicate with the [Semantic Scholar API](https://www.semanticscholar.org/product/api/tutorial).
 The codebase is primarily written in Python and is designed to integrate seamlessly with the ChatGPT plugin API.

 [![Python](https://img.shields.io/badge/python-v3.9-blue)]()